Image od someone wiping down a stainless steel fridge with a sponge.

 What can I use to shine my stainless steel appliances?

-Baby oil or olive oil will shine your stainless steel and make it look new, and it’ll leave a protective coating that helps prevent smudges.
+Baby oil or olive oil will shine your stainless steel and make it look good as new.
+It’ll also leave a protective coating that will help prevent future smudges.

 Watch this video to see stainless steel cleaning in action: